 So my dilemma was; there was room for the seat to go back more, but there was no width for it to go back anymore… However, I noticed an ~5 cm GRP lip just behind the door catch area that was getting in the way; so, I got thinking… If I cut that off it would create another ~4 cm for the seat to go back further.

 A quick e-mail to GDHQ and Andy confirmed I could cut this bit off without compromising anything… Phew!

-So with this excess GRP out of the way, I could start again.
+So with this excess GRP out of the way, I could continue.

 With the driver’s seat, and now the steering wheel, in position, I sat in my dormant creation to see how everything felt, or to be more precise, to see if I fit… And for me, the seat was a tad low, so I raised it up 4 cm.
 I also made load-spreading plates for the fixing points.
 Because I raised the seats up a bit, I needed to make sure each downward pressure points (four per seat) were not concentrated at the shell's drill hole points.